mmuazam98/leadflow/server/README.md

 # LeadFlow Backend

 This repository contains the backend API, built using FastAPI and SQLAlchemy with support for PostgreSQL.
+Explore the API documentation [here](https://leadflow-ma8v.onrender.com/docs).

 ## 🚀 Features